TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 Writing helps me to get better at articulating myself.
 In a way, "speaking" feels like a form of writing.
 It [just](https://www.todepond.com/wikiblogarden/better-computing/just/) happens in real time.

-With writing, I get to look back and edit, to restructure and improve, my words.
+With writing, I get to look back and edit, to restructure and improve my words.
 I can look at the kind of—

 With writing, I get to look back and edit my words.
 I get to restructure and improve my sentences.
 I can scrub through different styles, both the formal and the—